Deloitte Global mining report explores key trends in 2018

 For mining companies, turning disruption into opportunity requires a long-term view capable of assessing how emerging market trends may affect the demand for specific commodities.

 “Looking back just 20 years, it would have been hard to believe that nickel, lithium, cobalt, and graphite would be an affordable way to power batteries.
-But, today that is the reality and a potential growth opportunity, particularly with the emergence of electric vehicles,” said Awawdeh.
+But, today that is the reality and a potential growth opportunity, particularly with the emergence of electric vehicles,” said Hopwood.
 “And although asteroid mining for rare metals still sounds like science fiction today, the market potential in the not-too-distant future could be astronomical.
-If mining companies want to get ahead of the trends, they need to delve deeply into emerging market disruptors” said Awawdeh.
+If mining companies want to get ahead of the trends, they need to delve deeply into emerging market disruptors”

 Additional trends identified in the report include:

-- Bringing digital to life: Data—and the ability to organize, manage, and process it—is rapidly becoming a competitive differentiator.
+- Bringing digital to life: Date—and the ability to organize, manage, and process it—is rapidly becoming a competitive differentiator.
 Mining companies must embed digital thinking into the heart of business strategy and practices to transform the way corporate decisions are made.
 To succeed in this effort, miners need a clear vision of how the future digital mine might transform core mining processes, the flow of information, and supporting back office processes.

 - Overcoming innovation barriers: Mining executives understand that innovation is necessary for the industry to transform.
 This isn’t confined to just technological innovation; it includes the adoption of more innovative approaches to engaging with stakeholders, re-envisioning the future of work, and identifying the commodities that will be in greatest demand going forward.
 Yet, the need to demonstrate near-term returns combined with a traditionally risk-averse culture that does not foster collaboration are hindering efforts to innovate within the industry.